BergQuester/v8tr.github.io/_posts/2018-09-20-uitableviewcell-animations.md

 As a good developer, you want to follow best practices to produce a reusable solution that allows to easily plug in and tweak animations.
 This section lends itself to developing such foundation.

-The first thing we do is defining `Animation` type that is essentially a closure that accepts several parameters:
+The first thing we do is define `Animation` type that is essentially a closure that accepts several parameters:

 {% highlight swift linenos %}